 Not all tutors have specific training for instructing students with learning differences.
 These students often need specialized tutoring programs.

-My Educational Therapy training has prepared me to offer specialized coaching to help students increase knowledge and instill comprehension.
-With personalized attention, I track and monitor the progress of my students and share this information with you, the parent.
+My Educational Therapy and Special Education training has prepared me to offer specialized coaching to help students increase knowledge and instill comprehension.
+With personalized attention, I track and monitor my students' progress and share this information with you, the parent.

 Customized Learning Plan